chafey/dicom-parser-rs/DESIGN.md

 ## Scope

 This DICOM parsing library takes a minimalist approach similar to the CornerstoneJS JavaScript dicom-parser library.
-The minimalist approach targets providing the minimum functionality possible but designed to be flexible so it can be used as a building block for more complex functionality as found in other more comprehensive DICOM libraries.
+The goal of the minimalist approach is to provide the least ammount of functionality that is still useful and designed in a way where it can be used as a building block to do more complex things.
 This library therefore is focused on doing one thing and one thing only - parsing DICOM binary byte streams.
-This focused piece of functionality is useful for many use cases but not all.
+This focused piece of functionality is enough to support the needs for many use cases.
+Those that need more functionality can layer it on top of this library.
 It is in scope that this library has the right design to be used as a building block to do more complex things such as writing DICOM binary byte streams, DICOM JSON, de-identification, image decompression, etc.